305.2 Technology Council

 Responsible Party: Chief Information Officer

-The Montana State University-Northern Technology Council’s membership consists of one at least:
+The Montana State University-Northern Technology Council’s membership consists of at least:

-- one faculty representative from each college (at least one of these representatives should be from the Academic Senate Instructional Technology subcommittee),
+- one faculty representative from each college (at least one of these representatives will be from the Academic Senate Instructional Technology subcommittee),

 - one student,